FY25 Endowments: AI and Crypto to the Moon

 We analyze annual endowment returns to offer a plausible explanation for MIT, Stanford, and Michigan’s spectacular FY25 results.
 The evidence points to AI and digital-asset themes.

-Specifically: is that “manager selection,” or is it concentrated exposure to themes — AI and crypto in particular — that are now large enough to move the total fund?
+Question: is this “manager selection,” or is it concentrated exposure to themes—especially AI and digital assets—that are now large enough to move total-fund performance?

 What FY25 market conditions should have implied